 By Anna Garthwaite | Posted: Tuesday June 14, 2016

-This book is a finalist in the 2016 NZ Book Awards for children in the Hell Children's Choice Awards.
+This book is one of the finalists in the 2016 NZ Book Awards for the Children's choice awards.

 This book report is on First to the Top by David Hill (illustrated by Phoebe Morris) which tells the story of Sir Edmund Hillary one of our most famous kiwi explorers.